 - Call-Back: Loads:

 - "Love is Lost" re-used puppets that had planned to be used for the filmed-but-unreleased Concept Video for "The Pretty Things Are Going to Hell".
-The remix of the same song also samples "Ashes to Ashes".
+The remix of the same song also samples the piano lick from "Ashes to Ashes".

 - The percussion on "Love is Lost" recreates the hollow drum sound that served as a crucial part of Low's sonic aesthetic.